haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     - `seahub_settings.py`: remove the key `default` in variable `CACHES`

-5. Start with `docker compose up`.
+6. Start with `docker compose up -d`.

 ## Upgrade from 11.0 to 12.0